What Watching My Daughter Solve a Rubik’s Cube Reminded Me About Scalable Growth

 • How execution is reinforced through systems and process

-That’s when effort starts to compound.
+That’s when effort begins to compound.

 It’s also why teams that “finally get it” often experience a sudden acceleration.
 They aren’t working harder—they’re executing inside a framework that turns activity into momentum.